 San Diego, Tijuana mayors extol virtues of cross-border ties

+The mayors of the largest metr... .
 San Diego Mayor Kevin Faulconer, left, and Tijuana, Mexico, Mayor Juan Manuel Gastelum discuss the benefits of cross-border ties at a news conference at San Diego City Hall, Monday, Feb.
 6, 2017.
-The mayors of the largest metropolitan area on the U.S.-Mexico border called for stronger binational ties, striking a sharp contrast with U.S. President Donald Trump's calls to build a wall and renegotiate the North American Free Trade Agreement.

 Discussions